 As mentioned the narrow leaves of Ficus “Amstel King” are gorgeous reddish-brown in color when they first appear.

 As they mature the leaves become a deeper dark green color.

 The plant will produce flowers and berries they should be removed immediately.

 These house plants can do well in medium light to bright light.
 However, it is better to give partial shade, avoid direct sunlight and overexposure.

-If you keep your Alii Ficus Fig in very shaded spots or low light, it will take much longer to produce new leaves.
+If you keep your Ficus Alii Fig in very shaded spots or low light, it will take much longer to produce new growth.

 A good way to combat this and make sure plants get enough light is to rotate the plant weekly.
 Even amounts of bright indirect light help maintain Alii’s shape.